seanchon/beo_datastore/der/simulation/fixtures/openei_building_profiles/README.md

 #### OpenEI hourly load profiles to use to seed the application with public FuelSwitchingStrategy objects

-To ingest all OpenEI building profiles in this folder run: `python manage.py runscript der.simulation.scripts.seed_openei_building_profiles
+To ingest all OpenEI building profiles in this folder run:

-`
+`python manage.py runscript der.simulation.scripts.seed_fuel_switching`